John 20:16: Analysis

 John 20:14 has already mentioned that Mary had turned around to see Jesus, so why does this verse say she turns again?
 One school of thought is that unmentioned by the author Mary had turned away from Jesus in the meantime.
 Kastner argues that she did so because the resurrected Jesus was nude.
-According to Brown most scholars simply believe that she had not fully turned in John 20:14 and was now fully turning towards Jesus.
+According to Raymond E. Brown, most scholars simply believe that she had not fully turned in verse 14 and was now fully turning towards Jesus.

 Mary earlier did not recognize Jesus.
 When he addresses her by name she quickly realizes who it is.
 Some scholars link this to John 10:3, which states that "the good shepherd calleth to him by name every sheep of his flock", arguing that Jesus using Mary's name had deep powers.
 Some see Mary's transition from ignorance to worship as a metaphor for the adoption of faith.

 Other gospels

 The three other gospels do not recount this exchange, and give somewhat different accounts of the event.
-Matthew 28:9, for instance goes:
+Matthew 28:9, for example, records: